lionel509/Overseer/desktop-app/README.md

 ## Overview

-The Overseer desktop application is a modern, native desktop interface built with React and Electron.
-It provides an intuitive, responsive UI for interacting with the Overseer AI system assistant, featuring real-time monitoring, task management, and seamless integration with system resources.
+The Overseer desktop application is a modern, AI-powered native desktop interface built with React and Electron.
+It provides an intuitive, responsive UI for interacting with the Overseer AI system assistant, featuring real-time monitoring, intelligent task management, and seamless integration with advanced LLM models (Gemma 3n, Ollama, Gemini API).

-## Architecture
+## 🧠 AI-Powered Architecture

 ### Technology Stack